Tim Boyle (American football): Miami Dolphins

 On August 29, 2024, Boyle was signed to the Miami Dolphins' practice squad.
 He was promoted to the active roster on September 21 after starter Tua Tagovailoa went on injured reserve.
 Boyle appeared in the Dolphins' Week 3 game against the Seahawks after Skylar Thompson left in the second half with a rib injury.
 Boyle was later released on October 4 and re-signed to the practice squad the following day.

 He was promoted to the active roster on October 19.
 Boyle made an appearance in the Week 7 game against the Indianapolis Colts, replacing Tyler Huntley in the third quarter, who left the game due to a shoulder injury.
 He was released again on October 26.

 New York Giants

 On November 19, 2024, Boyle was signed to the New York Giants' practice squad, and promoted to the active roster four days later.

 Tennessee Titans

 On March 26, 2025, Boyle signed with the Tennessee Titans.
-He was waived by Tennessee on August 11.
+He was waived by Tennessee on August 11 following a poor pre-season performance against the Tampa Bay Buccaneers.